 This report was prepared using assumptions adopted by the Board.
 The assumptions are established by the Board after consulting with the actuary.
-All actuarial assumptions used in this report are reasonable for the purposes of this valuation.
+All actuarial assumptions used in this report are reasonable for the purposes of this valuation and has no material limitations or known weaknesses.
 The actuarial methods and assumptions used in the actuarial valuation are summarized in Section E of this report.

-This report was prepared using our proprietary valuation model and related software which in our professional judgment has the capability to provide results that are consistent with the purposes of the valuation.
+This report was prepared using our proprietary valuation model and related software which, in our professional judgment, has the capability to provide results that are consistent with the purposes of the valuation.
 We performed tests to ensure that the model reasonably represents that which is intended to be modeled.

-This report has been prepared by actuaries who have substantial experience valuing public employee retirement systems.
-To the best of our knowledge the information contained in this report is accurate and fairly presents the actuarial position of the Kent County Retiree Health Care plan as of the valuation date.
+This report has been prepared by actuaries who have substantial experience valuing public employee retiree plans.
+To the best of our knowledge, the information contained in this report is accurate and fairly presents the actuarial position of the Kent County Retiree Health Care plan as of the valuation date.
 All calculations have been made in conformity with generally accepted actuarial principles and practices, and with the Actuarial Standards of Practice issued by the Actuarial Standards Board.